apache/datasketches-memory/README.md

 ### Toolchains

 This project makes use of Maven toolchains to ensure that the correct Java compiler version is used when compiling source files.
-Ensure that your local environment has been configured according to the [Maven toolchain configuration](docs/maven-toolchains.md).
+See the [Maven toolchain configuration](docs/maven-toolchains.md) for more details.

 ### Dependencies